Yvand/azd-functions-spfx-custom-api/azure-function/README.md

 You can now run `azd up` or `azd provision` to update the existing resources in Azure.
 It will connect the function app to the new app registration with no further action required.

 > [!IMPORTANT]
-> Once the app registration is recreated, you must re-upload the SPFx package (with no change) to the app catalog, then re-validate the trust in the API access page (to update it with the new client id).
+> Once the app registration is recreated, you must re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page (to update it with the new client id).

 ## Cleanup the resources in Azure